Carreau/phd-dissertation/parts/part3.rst

-The Poisson ratio depend only on the powerlaw exponent and thus varies little with they amount of capping protein concentration.
-We found value of the Poisson ratio that are between 0.07 and 0.16 corresponding compressible Foam-like material that do not expand highly in the direction orthogonal to the compression axis.
+The Poisson ratio depend only on the powerlaw exponent and thus varies little with the amount of Capping Protein concentration.
+We found value of the Poisson ratio that are between 0.07 and 0.16 corresponding compressible foam-like material that do not expand highly in the direction orthogonal to the compression axis.
 Previous study of bulk actin network find a Poisson ration of 0.5 (incompressible material) for actin concentration of 21.5 µM.
 The lower value we find which are closer to Poisson ratio of polymer network can be